 - at risk of transmitting the infection to multiple vulnerable persons or other staff in a healthcare environment.

 In addition, there previously hasn’t been any clarity around whether the vaccine will be given to unpaid carers.

-The Government has now said that it will be given to people “who are the main carer of an elderly or disabled person whose welfare may be at risk if the carer falls ill.”
+The Government has also said that it will be given to people, “Who are the main carer of an elderly or disabled person whose welfare may be at risk if the carer falls ill.”

 Although this indicates that PAs and unpaid carers who look after someone who is either clinically vulnerable or at a higher risk will be vaccinated when those groups are, it appears it will be decided on a case-by-case basis.

 If you’re unsure, contact your local council or have your PA/carers contact their GP surgeries.

 People who are defined as ‘clinically extremely vulnerable’ are at very high risk of severe illness from coronavirus.
 This group is set to receive a Covid-19 vaccine along with the over 70s.

 There are two ways you may be identified as ‘clinically extremely vulnerable’:

 - You have one or more of the conditions listed below, or

 - Your clinician or GP has added you to the Shielded Patient List because, based on their clinical judgement, they deem to you be at higher risk of serious illness if you catch the virus.